tobyhodges/studious-happiness/episodes/05a-sequence-types.md

 - "Access a range of items using slices: `sequence[start:stop:skip]`."
 ---

-# What is a Sequence?
+# What is a sequence?
 - A sequence is an *ordered* collection of objects
 - We've seen one example of a sequence already: strings are ordered collections of characters
 - As we'll see, python also allows for sequences of arbitrary types